Meet the

 Origins: Sweden

 I first participated in STOFF as an actor in 2013 and a few years later returned as part of the team.
-I'm trying to be around at the different venues as much as I can during STOFF.
-It's a wonderful feeling to walk around and feel the vibe of the festival, chat with artists and volunteers, and see the result of all the planning.
+I'm trying to be around the different venues as much as possible during STOFF.
+It's a beautiful feeling to walk around and feel the festival's vibe, chat with artists and volunteers, and see the result of all the planning.
 The special feeling when so many people and creativity come together during a concentrated time, the mix of strict preparations and unpredicted events.
 Since I

-like the festival format, I'm also involved in others, for example, at Tempo Documentary Festival.
+like the festival format, I'm involved in others, such as the Tempo Documentary Festival.
 I'm also involved in the theater group Dramalabbet in Stockholm as an actor/director/pedagogue.

 What would you expect to see at a Fringe festival?